 The first joint case-management conference statement in a case must have the information in the Northern District's standing order titled "Contents of Joint Case Management Statement."

-Subsequent statements need not repeat information in earlier statements and preferably will have only new information.
+Subsequent statements preferably will have only new information.

 5. Summary-Judgment Motions